 Furthermore, GpsPrune is able to display the tracks in 3d format (like the hike plots on this site) and lets you spin the model round to look at it from various directions.
 You can also export the model in POV format so that you can render a nice picture using Povray.
 You can also create charts of altitudes or speeds.
 It can also load Jpegs and read their coordinates from the exif tags, and export thumbnails of these photos to Kmz format so that they appear as popups in Google Earth.
 If your photos don't have coordinates yet, GpsPrune can be used to connect them (either manually or automatically using the photo timestamps) to data points, and write these coordinates into the exif tags.

 GpsPrune is written in Java, so as long as your platform has a Java runtime (at least version 1.5) including GUI libraries then it should work.
-It was developed using eclipse and subversion on Debian Linux, and has been tested on Linux (using Sun JRE 1.6) and Windows (XP and 7, with Sun JRE 1.5 and 1.6).
-It has also been shown to work on Mac OSX (Snow Leopard, using the standard 1.5 JRE), Mandriva 2010.1 using the free OpenJDK JRE, Ubuntu 10.10 Maverick Meerkat, Elive 2.0, Sun Solaris, and Microsoft Vista.
-(Note that if Apple stop java support with OSX 10.6 as they have announced, then GpsPrune will no longer run on upgraded Macs).
+It was developed using eclipse and subversion on Debian Linux, and has been tested on Linux (Debian, Ubuntu, Mint, and others), also on Windows (XP, Vista, 7 and 10), and on Mac OSX and even Sun Solaris.
+Tested java versions run from Sun 1.5 to OpenJdk 9.
 Any bug reports, feature requests, suggestions and improvements are welcome.